-Some resources and databases allow you to create an account to store progress or research information.
+Some resources and databases allow you to create an account on their site to store progress or research information.
 When creating accounts for library resources & databases, please be sure to select "Fontana Regional Library" if prompted to select a library.

 Some historic newspapers are digitized at the page-level, while others are digitized at the article level.
 The basic searching function is identical for both article-level and page-level.
 Every part of every page of ProQuest Historical Newspapers is full-text searchable, whether they are digitized at the article-level or page-level.
 If you search for a term such as the name “John Kennedy” and it appears in the text any place on a page, it will generate a hit for that page—whether it is in an article title, in an article, in an advertisement, etc.